universal-packages/universal-storage/README.md

   - **`md5`** `String`
   - **`size`** `Number`

-Stores a blob under a newly generated token and returns that new token, engine options can optionally be passed in case the engine needs configuration per blob.
+Stores a blob under a newly generated key and returns that new key, engine options can optionally be passed in case the engine needs configuration per blob.

 #### **`initialize()`** **`async`**